Get Started with RemoteFX Deployment

 - Devices with RDP 7.1

-Now lets review some of the great documentation released couple of weeks back about RemoteFX deployment.
+Now lets review some of the great documentation released a few weeks ago about RemoteFX deployment.

 Microsoft RemoteFX for Remote Desktop Virtualization Host Capacity Planning Guide for Windows Server 2008 R2 Service Pack 1

 This white paper is intended as a guide for capacity planning of Microsoft RemoteFX in Windows Server 2008 R2 Service Pack 1.
 It describes the most relevant factors that influence the capacity of a given deployment, methodologies to evaluate capacity for specific deployments, and a set of experimental results for different combinations of usage scenarios and hardware configurations.

 Deploying Microsoft RemoteFX on a Single Remote Desktop Virtualization Host Server Step-by-Step Guide

 This step-by-step guide walks you through the process of setting up a working virtual desktop that uses RemoteFX and is accessible by using Remote Desktop Connection (RDC) in a test environment.
 Upon completion of this step-by-step guide, you will have a virtual desktop with RemoteFX that can be connected to by using Remote Desktop Connection.
 You can then test and verify this functionality by connecting to the virtual desktop from a client computer as a standard user.

 Deploying Microsoft RemoteFX for Virtual Desktop Pools Step-by-Step Guide.